jaredaritter/todo/README.md

 - Add new projects to state on creation (COMPLETED)
 - Having an area to manage state will be useful for organizing data.
 (COMPLETED)
   - Have a fake DB file?
+- Fix issue with todo insertion failing if project name has spaces (COMPLETED)

 ## Design Choices